Ivan Pavlov: Education and early life

-Pavlov was born on 26 September 1849, the first of ten children, in Ryazan, Russian Empire.
+Pavlov was born on 26 September 1849, the first of ten children, in Ryazan, Russia.
 His father, Peter Dmitrievich Pavlov (1823–1899), was a village Russian Orthodox priest.
 His mother, Varvara Ivanovna Uspenskaya (1826–1890), was a homemaker.
 As a child, Pavlov willingly participated in house duties such as doing the dishes and taking care of his siblings.
 He loved to garden, ride his bicycle, row, swim, and play gorodki; he devoted his summer vacations to these activities.
 Although able to read by the age of seven, Pavlov did not begin formal schooling until he was 11 years old, due to serious injuries he had sustained when falling from a high wall onto a stone pavement.

 From his childhood days, Pavlov demonstrated intellectual curiosity along with what he referred to as "the instinct for research".
 He attended the Ryazan church school before entering the local theological seminary.
 Inspired by the progressive ideas which Dmitry Pisarev, a Russian literary critic of the 1860s, and Ivan Sechenov, the father of Russian physiology, were spreading, Pavlov abandoned his religious career without graduating and devoted his life to science.

 In 1870, he enrolled in the physics and mathematics department at the University of Saint Petersburg to study natural science.
 In his fourth year, his first research project on the physiology of the nerves of the pancreas won him a prestigious university award.
 In 1875, Pavlov received the degree of Candidate of Natural Sciences.
 Impelled by his interest in physiology, Pavlov decided to continue his studies and proceeded to the Imperial Academy of Medical Surgery.
 While at the academy, Pavlov became an assistant to his former teacher, Elias von Cyon.
 He left the department when de Cyon was replaced by another instructor.

 After some time, Pavlov obtained a position as a laboratory assistant to Konstantin Ustimovich at the physiological department of the Veterinary Institute.
 For two years, Pavlov investigated the circulatory system for his medical dissertation.
 In 1878, Professor Sergey Botkin, a clinician, invited Pavlov to work in the physiological laboratory as the clinic's chief.
 In 1879, he graduated from the Medical Military Academy with a gold medal for his research work.
 After a competitive examination, Pavlov won a fellowship at the academy for postgraduate work.